MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample4.md

 ![Interactive dragging of objects](/images/tutorials/dataobjects/surfaces/DO10_09.png "Interactive dragging of objects")

+Change width, height and depth of the 3 cubes so that each of them represents one plane.
+The values need to be set to (0, 2, 2), (2, 0, 2) and (2, 2, 0).

 As a next step, we like to make sure, that all planes always intersect the object, even though the object is moved.
 To to this, we need to synchronize the field *Translation* of all `SoMIDraggerContainer` modules and the module `WEMModify`.
 Draw parameter connections from one *Translation* field to the next, as shown below.

 ![Interactive dragging of objects](/images/tutorials/dataobjects/surfaces/DO10_10.png "Interactive dragging of objects")